-If you see no errors, you’re all set.
+If you receive no errors, you’re all set.
 When necessary, Certbot will renew your certificates and reload Apache to pick up the changes.
 If the automated renewal process ever fails, Let’s Encrypt will send a message to the email you specified, warning you when your certificate is about to expire.

 In this tutorial, you installed the Let’s Encrypt client

-certbot, downloaded SSL certificates for your domain, configured Apache to use these certificates, and set up automatic certificate renewal.
+systemctl.
 If you have further questions about using Certbot, their documentation is a good place to start.

 Get Ubuntu on a hosted virtual machine in seconds with DigitalOcean Droplets!
 Simple enough for any user, powerful enough for fast-growing applications or businesses.